ccswbs/snowdrop/site/content/docs/1.1/components/popovers.md

 ### Dismiss on next click

-Use the `focus` trigger to dismiss popovers on the user's next click of an element other than the toggle element.
+Use the `focus` trigger to dismiss popovers on the user's next click of a different element than the toggle element.

 {{< callout danger >}}
+#### Specific markup required for dismiss-on-next-click

-**Dismissing on next click requires specific HTML for proper cross-browser and cross-platform behavior.** You can only use `<a>` elements, not `<button>`s, and you must include a [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).
+For proper cross-browser and cross-platform behavior, you must use the `<a>` tag, _not_ the `<button>` tag, and you also must include a [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) attribute.
 {{< /callout >}}

 {{< example stackblitz_add_js="true" >}}